-Mid-way 2020, all staff completed a 2 day workshop in Restorative Practices and as we implemented particular strategies, Crossways has complimented their SBM with the Restorative process.
+With all staff completing training in Restorative Practices during the last couple of years, Crossways has complimented their SBM with the Restorative process.
 In a nut-shell, the Crossways community invests time in building relationships rather than taking a punitive approach.

-Student Representative Council - 2020
+Student Representative Council - 2021

-The Student Representative Council is made up of students from the Junior (R - 5) and Middle School (6 - 10).
+The Student Representative Council is made up of selected students from students from Year 2 through to Year 10.
 It is their role to discuss issues pertinent to their sub school and the whole school that they feel need to be addressed.
 They meet regularly alongside the Middle School Coordinator, with the Principal Leaders chairing the meetings, in order to build collegiality as well as to be a support to students where necessary.